 What is commonly referred to as the "table of nations" is a list of descendants from Noah's three sons (Japheth, Shem and Ham) found in Genesis 10.
 This chapter delineates seventy peoples (twenty-six from Shem, thirty from Ham and fourteen from Japheth) who were born after the waters of the flood subsided.
-The number 70, many times, symbolizes judgment or a perfect spiritual order.
+The number 70, many times, symbolizes judgment or a perfect spiritual order and is the foundation of the table.

 For example, Jacob's family (which came out of Shem's line in the table of nations), which totaled seventy, left the land of Canaan to form Israel within Egypt (Genesis 46:27).
 Moses was commanded to appoint seventy elders to help him govern Israel (Numbers 11:16 - 17).